Individual Plans (IPs) and Individual Education Plans (IEPs)

 - what success for the team working with your child will look like

 These plans don't have to be large, intimidating documents.
 They don't even need to be all in words - they might have charts, photos or pictures.

 These plans are living documents, and will change over time as your child's needs change.
 You and your child's team will talk regularly about your child's progress and what their next goals will be and update the plan.

-Only some students with special education needs require an IP or IEP, and few need one that talks about every aspect of their learning.
+Only some students with learning support needs require an IP or IEP, and few need one that talks about every aspect of their learning.

-For most children their special education needs are met by the school or kura through class-wide and school-wide strategies.
+For most children their learning support needs are met by the school or kura through class-wide and school-wide strategies.

 You and your child's early intervention service, school or kura will decide if an IP or IEP is needed, or one of your child's specialists may suggest it if your child needs additional teaching strategies to reach a particular learning goal.

 Your child's IP or IEP is developed as part of a process that involves everyone who works with and knows your child well.
-These people form a support team around your child and include educators, teachers, specialists and the Ministry's special education team.
-Your child, their friends and classmates, parents, family and whānau are also encouraged to be active participants in the process.
+These people form a support team around your child and include educators, teachers, specialists and the Ministry's learning support team.
+Your child, their friends and classmates, parents and/or carers, family and whānau are also encouraged to be active participants in the process.

 A meeting is co-ordinated by a member of your child's team to bring everyone together to develop an IP or IEP.

 These meetings are a chance for everyone to come together and talk about: